2026 Buyer’s Guide

 What is the best inventory forecasting software for Amazon sellers in 2026?

-For multi-channel Amazon sellers who want a genuine inventory partner (not just another dashboard), SKU Compass is the best overall choice in 2026.
-It’s the only tool on this list that combines multi-channel software (Amazon + Walmart + Shopify) with a human inventory team actively running forecasting, recommendations, and — at Tier 3 — actual ordering execution.
-Tier 1 starts at $350/month (volume-based), Tier 2 Partner is $1,997/month flat, and Tier 3 Full Service is $3,997/month flat.
-Amazon-only sellers who just need a dashboard should look at SoStocked or RestockPro, and large Shopify-heavy brands are better served by Inventory Planner.
+For multi-channel sellers who want a genuine inventory partner (not just another dashboard), SKU Compass is the best overall choice in 2026.
+It’s the simplest way to forecast across Amazon, Shopify and Walmart in one place, and the only tool on this list that combines that multi-channel software with a human inventory team actively running forecasting, recommendations, and — on Full Service — actual ordering execution.
+Tier 1 starts at $79/month (graduated usage — the first 20,000 orders, then $125 per additional 20,000), Tier 2 Partner adds a forecasting analyst for $1,997/month on top, and Tier 3 Full Service adds an execution team for $3,997/month on top.
+The Amazon-only tools on this list can’t see the rest of your business; SKU Compass is built for sellers who don’t want to run a separate tool for every channel.

 Is SKU Compass cheaper than hiring an inventory manager?

 Yes — significantly.
 A full-time inventory manager in the US typically costs $60,000–$90,000 a year in salary alone, before benefits, taxes, software, and training.
-SKU Compass Tier 2 at $1,997/month ($23,964/year) gives you a dedicated team that reviews your data weekly, recommends purchase orders, and coordinates with manufacturers.
+SKU Compass Tier 2 adds a dedicated team for $1,997/month ($23,964/year for the analyst layer) on top of the platform usage — they review your data weekly, recommend purchase orders, and coordinate with manufacturers.
 Tier 3 at $3,997/month adds active ordering execution.
 For most brands in the $500K–$5M range, SKU Compass replaces the hire at roughly 25–40% of the total cost.

 Do I need inventory forecasting software if I only have 20 SKUs?